 GUIDELINE FOR STATE LEVEL APPOINTMENTS.
 The ARRL ARES Section Emergency Coordinator (SEC) is the appropriate candidate for the position of Wisconsin RACES Chief Radio Officer (CRO), and should be appointed to this position, if possible.
 If the SEC chooses not to accept this appointment, or for other reasons, the CRO should be selected first from among the pool of ARES Assistant Section Emergency Coordinators and District Emergency Coordinators, then county-level Emergency Coordinators.

-DUTIES OF RADIO OFFICERS
+DUTIES OF RADIO OFFICERS When activated by proper authority.

 RADIO OFFICERS (RO).
 The duties of Radio Officers (municipal, county) are to: